cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 ## Testnet preparation

-The Cosmos ecosystem has a [number of testnets](https://github.com/cosmos/testnets), for example the Cosmos Hub's Testnet, named Theta at the time of writing.
-In fact there are two Cosmos Hub testnets: one targeted at [validators and application developers like you](https://github.com/cosmos/testnets/tree/master/v7-theta#theta-public-testnet), the other at [Cosmos SDK developers](https://github.com/cosmos/testnets/tree/master/v7-theta#theta-developer-testnet).
-Pick the former.
-Its parameters for this exercise are, for instance:
+The Cosmos ecosystem has a number of testnets running.
+The Cosmos Hub is currently running a [public testnet](https://github.com/cosmos/testnets/tree/master/v7-theta#theta-public-testnet) for the Theta upgrade that you'll be connecting to and running your script on.
+You'll need to connect to a public node so that you can query information and broadcast transactions.
+One of the available nodes is:

 ```[https://github.com/cosmos/testnets/tree/master/v7-theta#endpoints-1]
 RPC: https://rpc.sentry-01.theta-testnet.polypore.xyz
 ```

-If you don't have a testnet account yet, you must create your 24-word mnemonic.
-CosmJS can generate a new one.
-Create a new file `generate_mnemonic.ts`:
+You'll need a wallet address on the testnet and you must create a 24-word mnemonic in order to do so.
+CosmJS can generate one for you.
+Create a new file `generate_mnemonic.ts` with the following script:

 ```typescript [https://github.com/b9lab/cosmjs-sandbox/blob/723d2a9/generate_mnemonic.ts#L1-L10]
 import { DirectSecp256k1HdWallet } from "@cosmjs/proto-signing"